 Contract automation and intelligence have many use cases for private asset management firms, including improving compliance with side letters, Limited Partnership Agreements, and regulations.
 The firm also would be prepared to swiftly collaborate with the SEC if an audit was necessary.

 Other use cases include mitigating risks related to personnel changes, handling event-based actions, efficiently conducting conflicts checks, and performing internal audits.

-Firms that take full advantage of contract intelligence can experience many benefits, including:
+Firms that take full advantage of contract automation can experience many benefits, including:

 - More consistent contract language

 - Stronger relationships with investors and other parties

 These benefits are particularly pertinent to the financial services industry.
 Right now, private fund managers are staring down new regulations and evolving investor expectations.
 Implementing a contract automation and intelligence solution is essential to get ahead of the regulatory curve and strengthen investor relationships.

 The next stop is to connect contract-related insights with other business data for a more holistic look at the firm’s core functions.